 That is why the editors of MR/ EN annually review the latest products and developments of the major manufacturers and suppliers of deck machinery and cargo-handling equipment.
 The following review is based on information received as of press time.

 Free literature describing all the equipment featured in this review is available from the manufacturers.
-If you wish to receive additional information and brochures on any of the products described, circle the appropriate listed below the companies' names Card bound in the back of this issue.
+If you wish to receive additional information and brochures on any of the products described, circle the appropriate Reader Service number(s) listed below the companies' names on the post-paid Reader Service Card bound in the back of this issue.

 Marit offers the following products: stud link anchoir chain, antimagnetic chain, carbon and special steel chain, chain with antiwear heat treatment, open-link chain (calibrated and uncalibrated), special swivels, shackles, connecting links, high efficiency anchors, quick release hooks, and other marine chain-related items.

 ELEVATING BOATS Circle 74 on Reader Service Card Elevating Boats, Inc., Braithwaite, La., manufacturer of over 700 hydraulic offshore cranes has successfully implemented its manufactured cranes for use on inland waters.
 These cranes are manufactured to API, USCG, ABS, OSHA specification, and can withstand severe offshore environment conditions.

 EBI Cranes manufactures double tapered box boom and telescopic cranes ranging in capacity from 2- 1/2 tons to 100 tons, with a dynamic coefficient of 2 (reference to API2C).
 Some of these units are designed with "low profile" features for ease of transport under low bridges.